felipevargas-bz/hacker-news-Topstories/README.md

 ## Usage

-To query the news, you must first run the project or use the version deployed in aws, which is at the following [URL](http://pdf-extraction.felipevargas.tech:8088/stories/?i=5&n=30).
+To query the news, you must first run the project or use the version deployed in aws, which is at the following [URL](http://pdf-extraction.felipevargas.tech:8088/stories/?i=5&n=30). the main path is `/stories/`

 There are two ways to use the app:
 * You can send the query indicating two query parameters in the path as follows.